brendt/stitcher.io/src/content/blog/2021-08-13-why-do-i-write.md

 I'd like to ask you — the blog reader — the same: if you have any thoughts to share about this topic, please [send me an email](mailto:brendt@stitcher.io) (if the mailto link doesn't work: brendt@stitcher.io).
 I'll try my best to answer all mails, it might take a while!

+If this post resonates with you, please consider sharing it with your audience.
+I think there's an important message here, but I'll let you be the judge of that.

 {{ cta:diary }}